ionutboangiu/docs/docs/tutorial.rst

 *CGRateS* already has a section within this documentation regarding installation.
 It can be found :ref:`here<installation>`.

-Regarding the communication platforms, click on the tab corresponding to the choice you made and follow the steps in order to set up:
+Regarding the SIP Servers, click on the tab corresponding to the choice you made and follow the steps in order to set up:

 .. tabs::